-Figure A138: Market Shares and Market Concentration by Region
+Figure A144: Market Shares and Market Concentration by Region

 The first analysis shows the market concentration using the Herfindahl-Hirschman Index (HHI).
 The HHI is calculated by summing the square of each participant's market share in percentage terms.
-Antitrust agencies characterize markets with an HHI less than 1200 as unconcentrated and those with an HHI in excess of 2,500 as highly concentrated.
-Figure A138 shows generating capacity-based market shares and HHIs for MISO and its subregions.
+Antitrust agencies characterize markets with an HHI less than 1000 as unconcentrated and those with an HHI in excess of 1800 as highly concentrated.
+Figure A144 shows generating capacity-based market shares and HHIs for MISO and its subregions.

-Figure A138: Market Shares and Market Concentration by Region 2018
+Figure A144: Market Shares and Market Concentration by Region 2019

-The HHI is only a general indicator of market concentration and not a definitive measure of market power.
-The HHI's most significant shortcoming for identification of market power in electricity markets is that it generally does not account for demand or network constraints.
+Market shares and the HHI are only general indicators of market concentration and not a definitive measure of market power.
+The most significant shortcoming of market shares and HHIs for identification of market power in electricity markets is that they generally do not account for demand or network constraints.
 In wholesale electricity markets, these factors have a profound effect on competitiveness.
-Because the HHI does not recognize the physical characteristics of electricity that can cause a supplier to have market power under various conditions, the HHI alone does not allow for conclusive inferences regarding the overall competitiveness of electricity markets.
+Because market shares and HHI do not recognize the physical characteristics of electricity that can cause a supplier to have market power under various conditions, these measure alone do not allow for conclusive inferences regarding the overall competitiveness of electricity markets.
 The next two analyses more accurately reveal potential competitive concerns in the MISO markets.

-Figure A139: Pivotal Supplier Frequency by Region and Load Level
+Figure A145: Pivotal Supplier Frequency by Region and Load Level